akarnokd/rng-76/leveledlist.md

 For the most part, conditions can be considered as pre-calculated.
 I.e., given a specific game state, the conditions and minimum level requirements on the leveled lists and entries can be pre-processed, thus a tree of leveled list can be pruned upfront so that the chance calculations only have to deal with present entries.

 Therefore, an entry's chance information has only to consider its own `chanceNone` and, if it references another list, the chance that sublist evaluates to be empty itself, recursively applied if necessary.

 However, one complication comes from conditions, such as `GetRandomPercent`, where the condition has to be converted into a probability on the list or on the entry it uses.
 Effectively, such conditions can act as another `chanceNone` value, to be combined with the list's/entry's own `chanceNone` value.

+An exception to this is when the **bits 1..6** of the list's flag are set to zero (i.e., the list is not all, not for-each and not-first).
+In this case, the list is not pruned upfront and the conditions are evaluated after an entry has been picked at uniform random.
+In this case, the probability of the entry is zero if the condition doesn't match.

 Consequently, the probability a list itself is considered in the first place is: